Does ghee go bad? Have you ever faced a problem with Ghee storage? If you have thought of buying ghee in bulk, can you store it safely?

+Does ghee go bad?
 Is it necessary to keep it refrigerated?
 If you have recently purchased ghee and aren’t sure how long it will last or whether you need to refrigerate it, continue reading to discover the result.
 We hope you will gather information about the query on does ghee spoils or how to delay ghee spoilage.

 Does ghee go bad?
 Yes, of course.
 Ghee, like all foods, can go wrong.
 However, it will not be quickly rancid if you take good care of it.
-Ghee-clarified butter is much better than butter because it has no milk solids, and unlike many other dairy products, it has a longer shelf-life.
+Ghee-clarified butter is much better than butter because it has no milk solids or moisture content.
+Unlike many other dairy products, it has a longer shelf-life.

-here are some tips to increase the life of ghee –
+Does ghee go bad?
+Here are some tips to increase the life of ghee by storing ghee